Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 - 12-inch: 80.6%

-The V15 slim roller was excellent at picking up hair, even long strands above nine inches, except for twelve-inch strands where hair wrapped on the roller and axle.
+The V15 slim roller was excellent at picking up hair, even long strands over 9 inches, except for 12-inch strands, where hair wrapped around the roller and axle.

 - 5-inch strands: 98%